jevgenik/manuals/source/files/software/ros2/navigation/images/mapping.rst

    Topological Map

-Geometric maps
+Geometric Maps
 ==============
-are based on the **precise geographic coordinates of features**.
+Geometric maps are based on the **precise geographic coordinates of features**.
 They're useful for navigation systems that need to know the exact
 distances between locations.
 They're also used in robotics to plan efficient routes and understand the layout of an area.

 Descrete map
 ============
-is like a grid, where the environment is divided into cells.
+Descrete map is like a grid, where the environment is divided into cells.
 Each cell represents a specific area, and the map is essentially
 a collection of these cells, each with some attribute (like occupancy probability in a slam scenario).
 It's like mapping the world with a bunch of tiny squares or hexagons.
 This makes it computationally more tractable, especially for grid-based algorithms.